This article was first published in Cash and Payment News and is republished with the permission of the author.

 In their rebuttal, the Hessischer Rundfunk argued that the decision not to accept cash payments is based on practical administrative and economically cost-effective considerations.

 Both the European Commission and the ECB stressed, however, that a public authority cannot limit the use of cash on the basis of cost efficiency.
-Furthermore, the ECB added that, according to its studies and statistics, euro cash is in fact a highly cost-efficient payment method.
+Furthermore, the ECB added that, according to its studies and statistics, euro cash is in fact a highly cost-efficient payment methodSee Payment instrument.
+More.
 Indeed, it would be an interesting exercise should the ECJ judges request the Hessischer Rundfunk to present their cost calculations of various means of payments.

 The European Commission representative argued that legal tender implies that no additional cost can be incurred by the payee.
 However, for those who do not own a bank account, Rundfunk’s insistence on non-cash payments makes bank transfers very costly.
 In fact, this represents an imposed tax for those who do not own a bank account and are forced by the public authority to incur the cost.

-One of the judges asked the ECB what impact the term ‘legal tender’, as defined by the Treaty, would have on the ‘development’ of the ECB’s central bank digital currency (CBDC).
+One of the judges asked the ECB what impact the term ‘legal tender’, as defined by the Treaty, would have on the ‘development’ of the ECB’s central bank digital currency (CBDC)A digital payment instrument, denominated in the national unit of account, and a direct liability of the central bank, like banknotes.
+A general purpose CBDC can be used by the public for day-to-day payments like cash.
+More.
 The ECB representative clarified that the central bank is currently only ‘brainstorming’ the ‘possibility’ of introducing a digital currency and no decision has been made.
 The research is looking at various technical solutions and it isn’t even clear, at this stage, whether the ECB would even issue a retail CBDC.

 In a follow-up question about a cashless society, the ECB confirmed that cash is crucial for vulnerable groups in society and is fundamental for their inclusion in a functioning society.
 The ECB representative further wondered about who actually wants ‘this transition to cashless society’, questioning whether they are lobby groups of electronic payments start-ups who collect transaction fees, or simply a lower demand for cash payments by citizens?
 The jury is out on this question.